sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/README.md

 ### Results
 - **Taxonomy**: The final taxonomy of Developer Information Needs is stored in the `results/` folder, including the categorization of posts and sentences.
-- **Evaluation Metrics**: The `evaluation/` folder contains metrics evaluating the taxonomy, such as classification accuracy, precision, recall, F1-score, and inter-annotator agreement.